Camellfard History, Family Crest & Coats of Arms

 The surname Camellfard was first found in Staffordshire at Comberford, a small village that dates back to 1187 when it was first listed as Cumbreford.

-Important Dates for the Camellfard family
+Early History of the Camellfard family

 This web page shows only a small excerpt of our Camellfard research.
 Another 77 words (6 lines of text) are included under the topic Early Camellfard History in all our PDF Extended History products and printed products wherever possible.